MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-appearance.md

 :::row:::
 :::column span="":::
 When this is set to `true`, the window will have an acrylic background.
 When it's set to `false`, the window will have a plain, untextured background.
-The transparency only applies to focused windows due to OS limitations.
+Depending on the `Enable Unfocused Acrylic` global setting the transparency applies to unfocused windows aswell as focused windows when set to `true` or only applies to focused windows when set to `false`.

 **Property name:** `useAcrylic`